 Japan is over 70% mountainous, boasts over 500 ski resorts and receives some of the world’s most reliable snowfall thanks to icy winds blowing in across the sea from Siberia.
 All this considered, it’s pretty much the most epic snowsports location in the universe.

 Japan’s ski resorts go from the absolutely minuscule to the world-class, with incredibly long, sweeping runs and superb powder snow.
 Having hosted the Winter Olympics in 1972 and 1998 and the Asian Winter games numerous times – and Japan being Japan – ski resort infrastructure and hospitality is generally top-notch, with après-ski to rival anywhere in the world.

 Lots of Japanese people go skiing at the weekend, so it’s super easy to incorporate a day of skiing into a winter itinerary – but I recommend setting aside a week or more!

 3) Snow monkeys

 No winter trip to Japan would be complete without a visit to the hot spring-bathing snow monkeys of Yudanaka, in the mountains of Nagano Prefecture.

 Yudanaka is a tiny, quaint hot spring town with some lovely traditional inns and plenty of onsen hot spring baths for the chilly traveller to warm up in.
-It is about an hour’s walk along icy, wooded paths from the town to Jigokudani monkey park, but when you finally arrive you’re rewarded with a flock (gaggle? what’s the collective noun for monkeys?) incredibly cute Japanese macaques hanging out in their hot spring and even throwing the odd snowball or two.
+It is about an hour’s walk along icy, wooded paths from the town to Jigokudani Monkey Park, but when you finally arrive you’re rewarded with a flock (gaggle? what’s the collective noun for monkeys?) of incredibly cute Japanese macaques hanging out in their hot spring – and even throwing the odd snowball or two.